-If you have eligible prior service and want this creditable service applied to your benefit calculation, submit an Application for Purchase of Prior Service Credit (VRS-26) at least 60 days before your retirement date.
-If you have unused sick leave at retirement and are not covered under the Virginia Sickness and Disability Program (VSDP), you may be eligible to convert this leave to creditable service.
+If you have eligible prior service and want this service applied to your benefit calculation, submit an Application for Purchase of Prior Service Credit (VRS-26) at least 60 days before your retirement date.
 For more information about purchasing prior service, see Chapter 4-Enhancing Your Benefit.